fspc/bikeshed/README.md

 ##Password

-Login for test users is on the top website page.
+Login for test users is on the main website page near the bottom.

 ##Special Instructions